Confused by debt payoff strategies? Not anymore!

-How to get out of debt – the worst way possible!
+How to get out of debt with debt settlement (it’s the worst way possible!)

 Many of you have heard about the process of debt settlement.
-Some businesses will do it all of this for you; they’ll negotiate your total balance and payments due with your creditors.
+Some businesses will do all of this for you; they’re called a credit counseling agency They’ll negotiate your total balance and payments due with your creditors.
 For example, they’ll offer the creditor $.60 (or whatever amount) on the dollar if you pay it now. (taking a large balance and making it a much smaller one for immediate payment).
 This sounds great!

-This is quite possibly the worst way (besides bankruptcy) for you to payoff your debt!
+Debt settlement is quite possibly the worst way (besides bankruptcy) for you to pay off your debt!
 Why?
 Because you are paying someone a decent-sized fee to do this when you can do it for free!
 Yes, you may not know how to, but you can absolutely learn!
 Check out these resources…